Best Workplace Goals Examples To Set (Plus 5 To Avoid)

 However, they are not appropriate goals for work.

-They are short-term career goals unless you can relate them to improving something at your employer.
+They are short-term career aspirations.
+Unless, of course, you can directly relate them to improving something at work for your employer.

 Here are two examples of what I mean…

 Finding a work-life balance is essential to your personal goals for work.

 Of course, your boss should care about this topic or pretend to.
 But they probably don’t.

 Also, a training class or furthering your formal education is one of many worthy professional development goals.